marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 	}
 }

-val BirthdayViewModelFactory: ViewModelProvider.Factory = viewModelFactory {
+// For simplicity, will do all wiring in the factory: val BirthdayViewModelFactory: ViewModelProvider.Factory = viewModelFactory {
 	initializer {
 		val application = (this[APPLICATION_KEY] as MyApplication)
 		val repository = application.employeeRepository

 		// `findEmployeeNamesBornToday` implementation.
-		//   can be a class, a function, or whatever. val findEmployeeNamesBornToday = suspend {
+		//   can be a class, a top-level function, whatever. val findEmployeeNamesBornToday = suspend {
 			val today = LocalDateTime.now()
 			repository